 - Benjamin Wainwright

-The Lord of the Rings: War of the Rohirrim plot
+The Lord of the Rings: War of the Rohirrim follows Helm Hammerhand and his efforts to protect Rohan from the Dunlendings.

-The animated movie is set to follow Helm Hammerhand as he protects Rohan from the threat of the Dunlendings – the fierce race of men that occupied the Dunland and the plains around Rohan.
-These are evil men who swear allegiance to Saruman in The Two Towers, and who Saruman uses to attack and burn the villages around Edoras.
+Hammerhand tries to protect Rohan from the threat of the Dunlendings — the fierce race of men that occupied the Dunland and the plains around Rohan.
+These are evil men who swear allegiance to Saruman in The Two Towers, and whom Saruman uses to attack and burn the villages around Edoras.

 War of the Rohirrim trailer speculation

 Until then, expect to see more stills and images from the movie trickling out to keep interest high.
-While you wait for that, in the meantime, official concept art for the movie has been released which you can see above and below:
+While you wait for that, in the meantime, official concept art for the movie has been released which you can see below.

 How to watch War of the Rohirrim

 And that’s all we have about The Lord of the Rings: War of the Rohirrim.
-If you still can’t get enough of Middle-earth, take a look at our guide to the Rings of Power season 2 release date, as well as our rundown of the Rings of Power cast.
-Or, check out our explainers on the Rings of Power characters including Sauron, Galadriel, Elrond, Celebrimbor, Durin, and Gil-Galad.
+If you still can’t get enough of Middle-earth, take a look at our guide to the Rings of Power season 2 release date or find out which Lord of the Rings villain wanted to be Gandalf instead.
+We’ve also explained why we think the Lord of the Rings extended editions should be even longer.